blackducksoftware/detect-docker-inspector/src/main/resources/help/content/troubleshooting.md

 ### Problem: Property values are set in unexpected ways.

-Possible cause: ${solution_name} is built using the Spring Boot application framework.
+Possible cause: ${docker_inspector_name} is built using the Spring Boot application framework.
 Spring Boot provides a variety of ways to set property values.
-This can produce unexpected results if, for example, you have an environment variable whose name maps to a ${solution_name} property name.
+This can produce unexpected results if, for example, you have an environment variable whose name maps to a ${docker_inspector_name} property name.
 Refer to the
 [Spring Boot documentation](${spring_boot_config_doc_url})
 for more details.